 About The Book

-From the author of The Monsters Know What They’re Doing comes an introduction to combat tactics for Dungeons & Dragons players.
+From the creator of the popular blog The Monsters Know What They’re Doing comes a compilation of villainous battle plans for Dungeon Masters.

 Browse Related Books